Modern Wallpaper in South Africa

 Please always check with us by email before ordering additional product online.
 This is so we can request the same batch number on your behalf.
 Each batch has different colour variation so this is NB or the colours won’t match.
 We do not, however, guarantee that additional product will be of the same batch number and we do not offer refund or exchange on incorrect quantities when the same batch number is not available.

-Most of our Wallpaper is Imported from UK and USA
+All our Wallpaper Rolls are Imported from UK and USA

-Wallpaper FAQ’s and Advice from Graham & Brown
+Wallpaper Advice and FAQ’s from Graham & Brown

 The success of hanging your wallpaper and ease of removing are totally dependant on how well you prepare your walls!